Sainsbury's cutting 2,000 jobs in UK

-(Reuters) - Sainsbury’s (SBRY.L), Britain’s second biggest supermarket group behind Tesco (TSCO.L), is seeking to cut up to 2,000 jobs, mainly in its payroll and human resources departments, a company spokesman said on Tuesday.
+Oct 17 (Reuters) - Sainsbury‘s, Britain’s second biggest supermarket group behind Tesco, is seeking to cut up to 2,000 jobs mainly in its payroll and human resources departments, a company spokesman said on Tuesday.

 Sainsbury's is consulting on measures that would lead to a loss of 1,400 jobs by removing all in-store human resource and payroll clerk roles, the spokesman said. bit.ly/2ysgfN2